xxyzz/WordDumb/docs/usage.rst

 Import Word Wise
 ----------------

 Update difficulty levels from Anki Deck Package, CSV file or Kindle Vocabulary Builder.
 Words inside the imported file will be enabled.
+New words can't be added.

 - Select the "Include scheduling information" option when exporting the .apkg file from Anki so the card schedule state can be used as Word Wise difficulty.